DeniesKresna/amarthatest/README.md

 1. Purpose:

    This Backend API purposed to fulfill amartha backend test held in September 2024 i was choosing task NUMBER ONE since it was core part of loan system.
-But if you need later, i can do another question as well.
+But if you need later, i can work on another task number as well.
 2. Documentation

    - Api Documentation was served by postman server in [https://documenter.getpostman.com/view/3715067/2sAXjF6tr4](https://documenter.getpostman.com/view/3715067/2sAXqnePxJ)